Press Enter to search or ESC to close

 Until labor starts, you won't know what level of back pain you will experience.
 By preparing yourself for the possibility of back labor and knowing what you can do to ease the pain, it may be easier to handle.

-4 Steps to Handle Back Pain in Labor
+4 Steps To Handle Back Pain İn Labor

 From this position, you may want to perform daily pelvic tilts to encourage your baby into a favorable position.
 Position yourself on your hands and knees, curl your back as you let your head drop between your arms, then straighten your back again.
 Repeat 10 times, twice per day.

-Try hula-hooping if you think you’re up to it.
-Spend as little time flat on your back as possible, advises BabyCenter, as this increases the likelihood of back labor.
-The baby’s position is a common cause of back pain; for example, if the baby is facing the mother’s abdomen, his head may apply pressure to the mother’s tailbone.
-Improving the baby’s position may help to ease back pain.
+The baby's position is a common cause of back pain; for example, if the baby is facing the mother's abdomen, his head may apply pressure to the mother's tailbone.
+Improving the baby's position may help to ease back pain.

-Some women prefer heat, while others get more comfort from cold.
-Try alternating heat and cold.
 Always place a towel between your bare skin and the compress for protection.
 Ask your spouse or birth partner to do this if you find it too awkward.
 Roll a tennis ball, hollow rolling pin, water bottle or beverage can across your lower back to apply counterpressure.

 In most cases, an epidural provides complete relief from all types of labor pain, including back pain.